kaynan45/Portifolio/README.md

-# Portifolio
+# Portfolio
- Building a portifolio by myself
+ Building a portfolio by myself